-Deepen your understanding of education in the STEM (science, technology, engineering, and math) subject areas and their interactions.
+Deepen your understanding of education in the STEM subject areas and their interactions.
 Sharpen and enhance your STEM teaching practices to teach your students more effectively.
-This program presents cutting-edge, research-based instructional STEM practices that you can begin to start using immediately in your classroom.
+This program presents cutting-edge, research-based instructional STEM practices that you can begin using immediately in your classroom.

+Learn the latest in language and literacy, classroom management, second language teaching, and science or mathematics education.
+Collaborate with other professionals to become better equipped to provide leadership in a variety of roles and to enhance educational practices.
 This program is intended for professionals in an elementary education or related setting.
-Learn the latest in language and literacy, classroom management, second language teaching, and science or mathematics education.
-Collaborate with other professionals to become better equipped to provide leadership in a variety of roles and to improve on educational practices.

 Curriculum and Supervision

 Pursue your passion for student, teacher, and school development.
-In this multidisciplinary program, you will explore curriculum, professional development, teacher leadership, and instructional supervision holistically, using the broad perspective of schooling.
-Along with other students and faculty, you'll study and conduct research that will contribute to your understanding of how teachers learn and develop in both formal and informal learning communities.
+In this multidisciplinary program, you will explore curriculum, professional development, teacher leadership, and instructional supervision holistically, using a broad perspective of schooling.
+Along with other students and faculty, you will study and conduct research that will contribute to your understanding of how teachers learn and develop in both formal and informal learning communities.